IN THE MOUNTAINS OF FIRE

 I walk through the dawn-gray streets of Chicamoq, through the smoke, the rubble, the bodies.
 Even this early my hair feels too hot and heavy on my shoulders; I miss working in the cool of the high country.
 But I refuse to braid it up like a peasant woman, not when I can help it.

 Already my men dig graves, temperatures being too high to transport corpses, and no ice available.
 They mutter superstitious prayers over the enemy as well as our own.
-Stupid, backward country—do they think I cannot hear?
+Stupid, backward country—do they think'that I cant hear?
 And my boots go click, click, click on the crude stone pavement.

 Not all stone.
 Here and there the peasants seem to have patched in gaps with some dark gray concoction that smells unbelievably horrible when it burns.
 Whatever it is, it probably uses dung or some other foul substance as a binder.
 Barbarians.